 Liquid.
 Pencil.
 Concealer or no concealer.
 It doesn’t matter.
 After a few hours of wear in the Summer sun, my eyeliner slips and slides down and around my eyelids.
 I know what to do if raccoon eyes ever become a makeup trend.
 A neutral eyeshadow and defined lashes are doing the trick for me these days.

-#2 I cannot skip concealer under my eyeshadow.
-Not ever.
+#2 I do not skip concealer under my eyeshadow.

 I use concealer as eyelid primer because if I don’t, my eyeshadow is as good as gone.
-Hooded, greasy eyelids are not the look I’m going for, so I control creasing and shadow slipping by applying concealer first.
+Hooded, greasy eyelids are not the look I’m going for, so I first control creasing and shadow slipping by applying concealer.
 I’ve also traded in pinks and purples for neutrals because color appears heavier and isn’t as forgiving when (not if) it creases.

 #3 Fake eyelashes are out.
 Hello, natural lashes.

-Foundation and concealer already add extra layers to my lids, making glue and lashes feel like overkill.
+The foundation and concealer add extra layers to my lids, making glue and lashes feel overkill.
 I have small eyes, and lashes helped make them appear more prominent, but giving my brow an arch and using lighter eyeshadow shades with defined natural lashes does an excellent job.

 #4 I skimp on my morning skincare routine.